odise/odise.github.io/_posts/2015-01-28-docker-host-deployment-pattern.md

 WantedBy=multi-user.target
 ```

 I think for the time being this little tool improves the way Docker containers and systemd collaborate.
-There are other container implementations rising so it's going to be an interesting 2015.
+There are other container implementations rising so it's going to be an interesting year 2015.